 How can you best reach the person the Bridegroom is commissioning you to share His love with?

 My faithful Bridegroom, Thank You for Your unfailing love.
-Help me to faithfully share Your love with everyone in my sphere of influence, being grateful for the mercy You have shown me.
+Help me to faithfully share Your love with everyone in my sphere of influence.
+Help me also to be grateful for the mercy You have shown me.
+Amen.

 Copyright 2021: My Faithful Bridegroom: Diane Virginia: All Rights Reserved